cyrtolat/laravel-money/README.md

 ## Configuration

-Like most packages for large frameworks, this package allows you to customize some behavior parameters according to your needs.
-To better understand why they are needed, please read this section.
-This is important because some settings may conflict with your application.

-### Publish command

 Package configuration starts with publishing the configuration file.
 You can do this by running the following command in the terminal:

 ```bash
 php artisan vendor:publish --provider="Cyrtolat\Money\MoneyServiceProvider"
 ```

-This adds a `money.php` file to your `config/` directory.

-### Default settings
+After executing the command, `money.php ` file will be added to your `config` directory.
+Then you need to configure the parameters.
+This is a very important stage, as some settings, if selected incorrectly, can break your application.

-The current version of the package has 3 default parameters:
+The current version of the package has 3 configuration options:

 - `locale` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- setting of a Money localization;
 - `serializer` - setting of a Money serialization style;